A Causal Framework for Non-Linear Quantum Mechanics: Experimental Opportunities

-The following protocol could be used to detect non-linearities in this case.
-One may construct a shielded room and place a radio telescope inside this room and use it to try and detect bright coherent astronomical radio sources.
-If evolution had lead to significant spread in local dynamics on the Earth, the shielded room would not be present at that spatial location in most of the wave-function.
-But, in a classical world, the astronomical source will be identical across the entire wave-function and thus lead to an unsuppressed expectation value of the electromagnetic field at that spatial point.
-The non-linear coupling would allow the radio telescope to detect this expectation value without being suppressed by the local spread of the wave-function.
-Interestingly, if such an effect were to be observed, not only would we have discovered non-linear quantum mechanics but we would also have unprecedented access to evolutionary dynamics.
+Interestingly, if such effects were to be observed, not only would we have discovered non-linear quantum mechanics but we would also have unprecedented access to evolutionary dynamics.
 Intriguingly, in this case even though evolutionary dynamics dilutes the local non-linearity, it might be possible for human engineering to recover the full non-linear effect.
 One may for example consider game theory scenarios similar to those used by SETI to search for extra-terrestrial intelligence to send signals to other civilizations that may quantum mechanically co-exist on the Earth.
 If sufficiently many of them had also discovered non-linear quantum mechanics, it may be possible to communicate between these branches of the wave-function (using game theory scenarios, for example, using frequencies and locations of coherent astronomical sources) to coherently restore the possibility of exploiting quantum non-linearities.
 For example, a number of civilizations could conceivably agree to pick fixed locations on the earth to create coherent electromagnetic fields that may then be exploited as a community resource.